|

 His favorite subject was people, especially women.
 From portraits to figures and depiction of elaborate scenes from Hindu mythology, his sense of proportion, perspective, rendering of skin tones and the elaborate folds and texture of clothing, Ravi Varma was a cut above other artists.
 Ornaments were painted true to the metals, the hands and feet perfectly shaped, the expressions captured accurately and the colors and composition rendered with a rare sophistication.
-No amount of description will do justice to the images so that I will now take the readers to some examples of Ravi Varma’s paintings.
-I have grouped the paintings under four headings: Group A: Portraits Group B: Paintings of common life situations Group C: Depiction of scenes from Hindu mythology and Group D: Hindu deities

 GROUP A: PORTRAITS

 In general, the portraits of Ravi Varma evoke images of Rembrandt’s paintings.
-The darks background, the subdued light playing on the subject’s face, the masterly treatment of the ornaments and clothing all are quite similar.
+The dark background, the subdued light playing on the subject’s face, the masterly treatment of the ornaments and clothing all are quite similar.
 Some of the examples are:

 i) “The Student”: Here the subject glows in the gentle, almost phosphorescent glow emanating from the table lamp.
 The artist has captured the intense concentration of the student as well.